Pirates of the Caribbean: On Stranger Tides: Development

 By September 2006, Mark Zoradi, president of the Walt Disney Motion Pictures Group was quoted as saying, "The third film... will conclude the initial Pirates trilogy, though it is unlikely to be the last Pirates sequel."
 Terry Rossio said in 2007 that a fourth film was possible, and producer Jerry Bruckheimer expressed interest in a spin-off.
 Director Gore Verbinski concurred that "all of the stories set in motion by the first film have been resolved.
 If there ever were another Pirates of the Caribbean film, I would start fresh and focus on the further adventures of Captain Jack Sparrow."

 Shortly before the premiere of Pirates of the Caribbean: At World's End, Bruckheimer stated it was the end of the Pirates of the Caribbean trilogy, but the idea of a spin-off was still possible.
 After the film's successful opening weekend, Dick Cook, then Chairman of the Walt Disney Studios, said he was interested in a fourth installment.
 Los Angeles Times also reported that rights to a book were bought.
 Johnny Depp was expected to reprise his role as Captain Jack Sparrow.
 Ted Elliott and Terry Rossio had started working on a script in 2007, but they were interrupted by the 2007–2008 Writers Guild of America strike, and only resumed in mid-2008.

 The fourth film was first announced on September 28, 2008, during a Disney event at the Kodak Theatre with Johnny Depp and Walt Disney Studios chairman Dick Cook, with Depp in full Captain Jack Sparrow attire, while also wearing the Lone Ranger mask to announce his involvement in a Lone Ranger movie.
 In June 2009, Bruckheimer indicated Disney would prefer the fourth installment of Pirates to be released before Lone Ranger film, which was being worked on for release in the summer of 2010.
 He hoped original Pirates director Gore Verbinski would return for the fourth film, as his BioShock film adaptation had been put on hold.
 As Verbinski was unavailable due to his commitment with Rango the same year, Bruckheimer suggested Rob Marshall, whom he considered a "premiere filmmaker", stating that "Every film [Marshall] made I thought was unique and different".
 On July 21, 2009, Marshall accepted the job, because of the "whole new story line and set of characters.
 It felt new, and that was important to me."
-Marshall's involvement wasn't reported until August.
+Marshall's involvement was not reported until August.
 Marshall said the film provided him a long-awaited opportunity to work with Depp, and that his directing was helped by his experience as a choreographer—"the action sequences felt like big production numbers".
 "I really had one criteria for signing on.
 And that was a story I could actually follow."